Gaspar Corte-Real

-Gaspar Corte-Real (1450–1501) was a Portuguese explorer who, alongside his father João Vaz Corte-Real and brother Miguel, participated in various exploratory voyages sponsored by the Portuguese Crown.
+Gaspar Corte-Real (1450– disappeared 1501) was a Portuguese explorer who, alongside his father João Vaz Corte-Real and brother Miguel, participated in various exploratory voyages sponsored by the Portuguese Crown.
 These voyages are said to have been some of the first to reach Newfoundland and possibly other parts of eastern Canada.

 Early life

 Gaspar was born into the noble Corte-Real family on Terceira in the Azores Islands, the youngest of three sons of Portuguese explorer João Vaz Corte-Real (c.
 1420–1496).
 Gaspar accompanied his father on expeditions to North America.
 His brothers were explorers as well.

 Careers

 In 1498, King Manuel I of Portugal took an interest in western exploration, likely believing that the lands recently discovered by John Cabot (the coast of North America) were within the realm of Portuguese control under the Treaty of Tordesillas.
 Corte-Real was one of several explorers to sail west on behalf of Portugal.

 In 1500, Corte-Real reached Greenland, believing it to be east Asia (as Christopher Columbus had regarded the New World), but was unable to land.
 He set out on a second voyage in 1501, taking three caravels.
 The expedition was again prevented from landing at Greenland due to frozen seas.
 They changed course, and landed in a country of large rivers, pine trees, and berries, believed to be Labrador.
 There it is believed they captured 57 indigenous people, who were taken back to Portugal to be sold into slavery to assist in financing the voyage.
 Two of the expedition's three ships made the return trip to Portugal, but the ship carrying Corte-Real was lost.

 Nothing more was heard of Gaspar Corte-Real after 1501.
-His brother Miguel attempted to find him in 1502, but he too got lost.
+His brother Miguel attempted to find him in 1502, but he too was lost.